Jinyeop3110/Jinyeop3110.github.io/_pages/about.md

 My research focuses on understanding the **Science of AI**, particularly on **large language models (LLMs)**.
 Over the past few months, I’ve been exploring **Neural Scaling Laws(ICL)** and **In-Context Learning(ICL)**, uncovering how these models adapt and grow in capability.

-Another key interest of mine is building **AI for science**.
-I’m currently involved in projects developing **scalable foundational models** for multiomics and proteins, helping advance scientific discovery through machine learning.
+Another key interest of mine is building **AI for Science**.
+I’m currently involved in projects developing **Scalable Foundational Models** for multiomics and proteins, helping advance scientific discovery through machine learning.

 I'm always open to discussions and collaborations—feel free to reach out to me!